4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/basic_concepts/handlers.rst

     handler = LocalFileHandler(<file-path>)

-The :class:`AzureBlobHandler` is used to store text content in *Azure Blob Storage*.
+The :class:`~fourinsight.engineroom.utils.AzureBlobHandler` is used to store text content in *Azure Blob Storage*.

 .. code-block:: python